-As mentioned above already, the 4C sports coupe and roadster are slowly but steadily on their way out from Alfa Romeo dealerships.
+As mentioned above already, the 4C sports coupe and roadster are slowly but steadily on their way out of Alfa Romeo dealerships.
 The $56,000 coupe has already been discontinued in the U.S. which barely comes as a surprise considering it’s been a slow seller since day one.
-The $67,000 4C Spider will carry over for a while, but it too will likely sing its swan song after 2020.
+The $67,500 4C Spider carries over for a while, but it too will likely sing its swan song after 2020.

 The 4C Spider might be the most outdated of 2020 Alfa Romeo models, but it certainly doesn’t feel like one when it comes to its powertrain.
 The roadster is powered by a compact yet potent 1.75L turbocharged 4-cylinder engine capable of producing as much as 237 ponies and 258 pound-feet of rotational force, giving it lightning-quick acceleration.
 The convertible will hit 60 mph from a standstill in just 4.1 seconds which is a tremendous time for a sub-2.0L displacement turbo four unit.

 Yet, for almost $70,000, people can find even more pacey luxury cars that come in way more comfortable and practical packages.
 The Alfa Romeo 4C was always intended as a niche sports 2-seater, but it could have also been executed with much more emphasis on driver – and especially passenger – comfort.